Sergey Volkov (cosmonaut): Russian EVA #28

 On 3 August 2011 Volkov participated in his third spacewalk.
 He and cosmonaut Aleksandr Samokutyayev worked for six hours and 23 minutes performing a variety of tasks for both science and maintenance outside the Russian segment of the ISS.
 Outside the Zvezda service module, Volkov and Samokutyayev installed laser communications equipment.
 They also photographed an antenna with signs of degraded performance.
 After ground controllers took time to work on an antenna problem, the two cosmonauts also deployed a small satellite named Radioskaf-V which was originally planned for deployment at the beginning of the spacewalk.
 The satellite contained an amateur radio transmitter and a student experiment.
 The primary task of the spacewalk the relocation of the Strela 1 boom from the Pirs module to the Poisk module, had to be called off due to time constraints.
 The cosmonauts removed an antenna that helped guide the Poisk module to a docking in November 2009 and was returned to the ISS at the end of the spacewalk.
 They also successfully installed the materials science experiment – BIORISK on a handrail outside the Pirs module.
 BIORISK experiment studies the effect of microbes on spacecraft structures and whether solar activity affects microbial growth.
 Finally, Volkov and Samokutyayev took more photographs holding photos of the first cosmonaut Yury Gagarin, spacecraft designer Sergei Korolyov and Soviet astronautic theory pioneer Konstantin Tsiolkovsky with Earth in the background before entering the Pirs module, closing the hatch and completing the Russian EVA #28.

 Lawsuit with the Yuri Gagarin Cosmonaut Training Center

 In February 2012, the Russian Government excluded the Yuri Gagarin Cosmonaut Training Center from the list of organizations served by military officers.
 All military personnel serving as cosmonauts were forced to retire from military service and become civilian specialists at significantly lower rates of pay (the premium for military officers working as cosmonauts was between 55% and 120% of their nominal salaries).
-Sergey Volkov successfully sued the Yuri Gagarin Cosmonaut Training Center, winning back 1,382,000 Russian roubles (approximately $40,000) in lost pay.
+Sergey Volkov successfully sued the training center, winning back 1,382,000 Russian roubles (approximately $40,000) in lost pay.